Everything you need to know about taking your campervan on a ferry

 The width of your van is usually less important when booking your ferry as most campervans have a similar width.
 However, occasionally this can vary, so we recommend making a note of the width in case you do end up needing it – you’ve already got a tape measure out, so you may as well!

-While you’re already getting things booked and organized for your trip, take the time to ensure you’ve got proper EU driver insurance which will cover you when you and your campervan arrive at your destination.
+In short – yes.
+While you’re already getting things booked and organised for your trip, take the time to ensure you’ve got proper EU driver insurance which will cover you when you and your campervan arrive at your destination.

 Just Kampers Insurance can provide you with cover to travel to all EU countries and beyond.
 Some of our policies include this cover free of charge, depending on where you’re going and how long for.